 - We’ll help you build knowledge of the drug development process, as well as regulatory agency guidelines and expectations

-- You’ll also learn about the principles of regulatory agency review processes the stages/ rotations
+- You’ll also learn about the principles of regulatory agency review processes

 to improve your technical skills